Pawan Kumar Chamling: Personal life

-Chamling was born in Yangang, South Sikkim to Nepali parents Ash Bahadur Chamling and Asha Rani Chamling.
+Chamling was born in Yangang, South Sikkim to Nepali parents Ash Bahadur Chamling Rai and Asha Rani Chamling Rai.
 Chamling is also a prolific Nepali language writer, and recipient of the Bhanu Puraskar (2010) awarded by Sikkim Sahitya Parishad.
 He writes under the pen name Pawan Chamling.
 Mr. Chamling has two wives and 8 children (4 sons and 4 daughters).

 Political career

 Chamling was elected as the president of Yangang Gram Panchayat in 1982.
 In 1985, he was elected to the Sikkim Legislative Assembly for the first time.
 After being elected for the second time from Damthang, he became the Minister for Industries, Information and Public Relations from 1989 to 1992 in the Nar Bahadur Bhandari cabinet.
 After a series of major political upheavals in Sikkim, Chamling formed the Sikkim Democratic Front on 4 March 1993.

 Chamling is the second chief minister in India after Jyoti Basu, of West Bengal to govern a state five terms in a row, with his party Sikkim Democratic Front winning the 1994, 1999, 2004, 2009 and 2014 Sikkim Legislative Assembly elections.
 His party first came to power in Sikkim after winning the 1994 Sikkim assembly elections.
 His popularity kept soaring in Sikkim due to his developmental work and for maintaining peace.
 In 2009, his party Sikkim Democratic Front won all 32 assembly seats in Sikkim Legislative Assembly.

 In 2012, he faced allegations of corruption and Bhandari, his predecessor as CM, predicted that Chamling would go to jail if he lost his power.
 And his former comrade Tamang (Golay) developed differences with him and floated his own party.
 These developments created political challenge for him, but he managed to win the assembly elections of 2014, albeit with a much reduced majority.

 Following win in 2014 assembly election, he was sworn in as the Chief Minister of Sikkim for the fifth consecutive time on 21 May 2014 by Shriniwas Dadasaheb Patil, the Governor of Sikkim.
 He became the chief minister for a fifth time, a record previously held by Jyoti Basu who ruled West Bengal from 1977 to 2000.